Bio

 To take a break from my daily routine, I turn to sports, both indoor and outdoor.
 I love playing and watching sports, and my interests range widely—from skiing, tennis, football, basketball, and padel, to volleyball (yes, I was an hyperactive kid).

 Beyond sports, music has been a big part of my life.
-I played piano and recorder for over eight years.
+I played piano and flute for over eight years.